Leprosy Research Institute

 • Country: Indonesia

-This study looks at how the management of leprosy reactions be improved by the implementation of peer-counselling, participatory video and teleconsultation in Indonesia.
+Aim: This study looked at how the management of leprosy reactions be improved by the implementation of peer-counselling, participatory video and teleconsultation in Indonesia.

 Improving the management of leprosy reactions and the quality of life of persons affected: developing and testing three interventions in Indonesia